xpack/web-jekyll/pages/dev-tools/arm-none-eabi-gcc/install.md

 {% include tip.html content=include_1 %}

+{% include tip.html content="The archive content is unpacked in a folder named `.content`.
+On some platforms this might be hidden for normal browsing, and require separate options (like `ls -A`) or, in file browsers, to enable settings like **Show Hidden Files**." %}

 xPacks aware tools, like the **GNU MCU Eclipse plug-ins** automatically identify binaries installed with xpm and provide a convenient method to manage paths.